The following is a list of the ladybird species that I have seen in the UK.

 I have yet to see 13-spot Ladybird (two unsuccessful trips to Sussex).

-Mealybug Ladybird is on the British List, but the only populations are in glasshouses containing tropical butterflies or botanical collections, whether these are tickable is a matter of personal choice.
+Mealybug Ladybird is on the British List, but the only populations are in glasshouses containing tropical butterflies or botanical collections, where they are released for pest control.
+Whether these are tickable is a matter of personal choice.

 The status and distribution of Sea-lavender Ladybird is currently uncertain, it may prove to be a resident species.